LULI09-AGRO/Mini-Greenhuse---AgroTech-final-project/README.md

 <p align="center">
 <img width="300" height="676" alt="image" src="https://github.com/user-attachments/assets/5fc37e92-b156-4970-aa00-13122fd66a40" />
 </p>
-* Stomatal conductance is the rate of gas exchange between the leaf and the atmosphere through the stomata, regulating transpiration and CO₂ uptake for photosynthesis.
+Stomatal conductance is the rate of gas exchange between the leaf and the atmosphere through the stomata, regulating transpiration and CO₂ uptake for photosynthesis.

+### _VPD Calculation_

+The formula for calculating VPD using temperature and humidity sensor data is as follows:

+VPD = SVP × (1 - RH/100)
+SVP = 0.6108 × exp(17.27 × T / (T + 237.3))
+* T = Temperature in Celsius (°C)
+* RH = Relative Humidity (%)
+* VPD result in kPa

 ### Tomatoes 🍅